falkoschumann/wumpus/README.md

 -   If you enter a room with bottemless pit, you fall into the pit and lose.
 -   If you enter a room with a super bat, it grabs you and takes you to some other room (which might be troblesome).
--   If the wumpus is in one of the next rooms, warn the player.
--   If a bat is in one of the next rooms, warn the player.
--   If a pit is in one of the next rooms, warn the player.

 ### Shoot a crooked Arrow